Can't find an honors section for the course you need? Think creatively and make an Honors Contract.

 1. Print out these instructions and the PDF Honors Contract Proposal Form (above).

 2. Think about what about what intrigues you: is there a way to incorporate your special interests into the course material through an Honors Contract project?
-If you want some ideas, visit with Honors Graduate Assistant Lindsey Roberts for a brainstorming session.
+Meet with Honors Graduate Assistant Tatiana Bauer if you need basic assistance.
+Dr. Barnes is also very happy to meet you by appointment for a brainstorming session.

 3. Ask the professor who is teaching the course if you may do an Honors Contract, bringing with you the form and these instructions.
 If the instructor is an adjunct or the course instructor is TBA, the project requires chair approval.

 4. With the guidance of the professor who is teaching the course, prepare a preliminary written draft of the proposed contract project.
 (See note for #3 above.)